What is the slayer rule?

 Start calculator

 Hollywood thrillers might make you feel like buying a life insurance policy puts a target on your back.
-But for most families, it’s a critical piece of financial protection for the people that you love and trust.
+But for most families, it’s a critical piece of financial protection for the people whom you love and trust.

 Frequently asked questions